oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

 ![oewizard](./images/oewizard-verify.png " ")

-- Edit the config file to not exceed the login rate
+- Edit the config file :

     Run the following command from command line